kvertacnik/Practical_Bioinformatics_Workshop/1_command_line.md

 `grep` searches every line in the file for word(s) that you provide (the pattern).
 If a line has a matching pattern, grep will print that line; grep only searches for text and cannot make edits.

 The grep format is `grep [OPTIONS] "search_word" file_to_search` <br>
-The search_word must be in quotes and is case-sensitive.
+The search_word is case-sensitive.
+It should be in quotes so that it is not mistaken for a command.

 **_Task:_** We want to know how many ERROR events are in log.txt.
 We can:
 1. Print every line with the word "ERROR" `grep "ERROR" log.txt`